jaroslaw-majka/algorithms-data-structures/README.md

 * Insertion Sort on an array: [`insertion_sort.py`](/algorithms/sorting/insertion_sort.py)

 In [measuring_sorting_time.py](/examples/sorting/measuring_sorting_time.py) you can see sorting time differences between some of the above algorithms.

+# Graphs

+A graph is a data structure used to represent relationships, or connections between elements.
+More about graphs can be found [here](algorithms/graphs/README.md)